Research and Development

 Strategic Intellectual Property Activities

-By taking part in business planning from the earliest stages, providing information useful for developing a business strategy that leverages IP information, making suggestions regarding strategy, and developing an IP strategy that will strengthen the business strategy, we strive to implement IP activities in coordination with management and the business strategy.
+By taking part in business planning from the earliest stages, providing information useful for developing a business strategy that leverages IP information, making suggestions regarding strategy, and developing and promoting an IP strategy that will strengthen the business strategy, we strive to implement IP activities in coordination with management and the business strategy.

 Countermeasures to the Improper Use of Kawasaki Group Brands